ceciliestadekristensen/nutriscan-web-application/README.md

 ## Limitations

-* Non-functional prototype
+* Prototype-level implementation
 * Static, hardcoded product data
 * No backend or API integration
-* Search and filtering are UI-only concepts
+* Search is limited to predefined products

 ---